Klina

 Klina (Klinë; Клина) is a town and municipality located in the District of Peja of north-western Kosovo.
 According to the 2011 census, the town of Klina has 5,542 inhabitants, while the municipality has 38,496 inhabitants.
 It is located at the confluence of the river Klina into the White Drin.
 A symbol of Klina are the Mirusha Waterfalls.

+On 25 July 2025 a temperature of 42.5 °C was registered in Klina, the highest ever temperature registered in Kosovo.